- Code ECON2014

 Upon successful completion, students will have the knowledge and skills to:

-- Understand the internal and external decisions to be made by managers
+- Develop the internal and external managerial economics decisions apparatus to make efficient decisions

 - Design competition strategies, including pricing, product differentiation, research & development, and marketing, according to the natures of products and the structures of the markets